airhadoken/metaphor-a-minute/README.md

 Finally, you need a Wordnik API key, which you can apply for here: http://developer.wordnik.com/

-You'll need to add all that info to metaphor.js before running the program, otherwise Wordnik and Twitter won't play nice.
-If you are hosting on Openshift, like I do, put those additions in a commit on a branch that tracks your Openshift git repo, and merge from Github as necessary.
-This keeps your private things private, and you can still make commits!
+You'll need to add all that info to config.json before running the program, otherwise Wordnik and Twitter won't play nice with your snowclones!
+If you are hosting on Openshift, like I do, put the private configuration additions in a commit on a branch that tracks your Openshift git repo, work on the Github branches as you make changes, and merge from the Github branch to the OpenShift branch before you deploy.
+This keeps your private things private, and you can still make commits back to the source!

-The package.json included here is enough to get started on Openshift, but to run locally, install the following packages:
+The package.json included here is enough to get started (i.e. resolve all dependencies) on Openshift, but to run locally, install the following packages:

 > npm install node-restclient@0.0.1